MARYLAND STATE DEPARTMENT OF EDUCATION

 EQUITY ASSURANCE AND COMPLIANCE OFFICE

 The Equity Assurance and Compliance Office, housed within the Office of the Deputy State Superintendent for Finance and Administration, assures that the Maryland State Department of Education is in compliance with pertinent federal and state civil rights in education and employment laws and regulations.
 The office also provides technical assistance to employees of MSDE and Maryland's 24 school systems regarding compliance with the various laws and regulations.
-The Maryland State Department of Education does not discriminate on the basis of age, ancestry, color, creed, gender identity and expression, genetic information, marital status, disability, national origin, race, religion, sex, or sexual orientation in matters affecting employment or in providing access to programs.
+The Maryland State Department of Education does not discriminate on the basis of age, ancestry, color, creed, gender identity and expression, genetic information, marital status, disability, national origin, race, religion, sex, or sexual orientation in matters affecting employment or in providing access to programs and activities and provides equal access to the Boy Scouts and other designated youth groups.

 & Assure equal educational opportunities for all Maryland students in compliance with the following federal and state laws: